anujaagarwal/process-builder-server/README.md

 ## Testing

 Start the node server and one by one use the above endpoints and the localhost url to test the apis in postman.

+## Known Issues

+- Now the openAI api is giving response slow, so have to optimise it.

 ## Deployment